Select NOAA-NWS Forecast Office Text Products

 Climate Outlook:

-forecasting no strong signals for above or below normal
+forecasting no strong signals for above normal temperatures in

-normal temperatures.
-For the season ahead, no strong signal for
+northern and eastern Maine.
+For the season ahead, no strong signal

-precipitation in northern and eastern Maine, for the month or
+in northern and eastern Maine, for the month or season ahead.

-in the coming month or so.
-ENSO neutral is expected to last
+the coming month or so.
+ENSO neutral is expected to last through

 $$